- My dishwasher does not drain the water out.

 - All other models will require service.

-- For models with an LCD display you may have a leak protection feature that is preventing your dishwasher from running.
+- For models with an LCD display you may have a leak protection feature that is preventing your dishwasher

 - My dishwasher does not wash or rinse well.